sylcastaing/hass-qubino-flush-pilot-wire-card/README.md

 ```

-- The card will appear !
+- The card will appear!

 ## Development